 Creating CSS Control Adapters

-I often experience a gap between the drag-n-drop ASP.NET cowboys of Visual Studio and standards-aware CSS developers.
+There can be a gap between the drag-n-drop ASP.NET cowboys of Visual Studio and standards-aware CSS developers.
 The cowboys produce fast results in a fire-and-forget environment and couldn’t care less for the quality of the HTML output, which in turn drives the standardistas insane.

 One solution to this is to use CSS Adapters.
 In short, this will give the ASP.NET developer a bit more control over the output.
 Unfortunately, I’ve noted several times in just one month that a lot of people don’t even know of the existence of CSS Adapters.